Full Body Support Surfaces for Prevention and Treatment of Pressure Injuries (Part 1)

 Introduction

-The Support Surface Standard Initiative (S3I) of the National Pressure Injury Advisory Panel (NPIAP), (1) and the Rehabilitation Engineering and Assistive Technology Society of North America/American National Standards (RESNA/ANSI) have developed terminology, test methods and reporting standards for support surfaces.
+The Support Surface Standard Initiative (S3I) of the National Pressure Injury Advisory Panel (NPIAP) (1), and the American National Standards Institute/Rehabilitation Engineering and Assistive Technology Society of North America (ANSI/RESNA) have developed terminology, test methods and reporting standards for support surfaces.
 The S3I suggest terminology for use to promote a common language when referring to performance characteristics, design features, components and categories.
 Table 1 provides an abridged framework from S3I outlining the currently endorsed vocabulary.
 The full document also includes general terms and engineering terms associated with support surfaces.

 Selecting a Full Body Support Surface